TSAR-MVS: Textureless-aware Segmentation and Correlative Refinement Guided Multi-View Stereo: Conclusion

 \section{Conclusion}

-In this paper, we introduced our method, a novel multi-view stereo method explicitly designed for the reconstruction of textureless areas.
+In this paper, we introduced TSAR-MVS, a novel multi-view stereo method explicitly designed for the reconstruction of textureless areas.
 First, we present the joint hypothesis filtering, a synergistic blend of a confidence estimator and disparity discontinuity filtering, thus enabling us to provisionally discard erroneous estimates.
 Subsequently, we implement the iterative correlation refinement, iteratively utilizing RANSAC and WMF to fill in areas with robust hypotheses derived from nearby trustworthy regions.
 Moreover, we propose the textureless-aware segmentation, a distinctive fusion of edge and line detection techniques, functions as a flexible mechanism that enables adaptive recognition of textureless regions.
+Experiments on the ETH3D, Tanks \& Temples and Strecha datasets have demonstrated that our method can significantly outperforms others and exhibits robustness to textureless areas while preserving fine details.
+Ablation studies also validate the effectiveness of each proposed component and demonstrate the strong generalization capability of our method.